docs.kde.org

 Percentage

-The percentage of atoms occuring that are of this isotope type.
+The percentage of atoms occurring that are of this isotope type.
 Also called abundance.

 Half-life period